RobeDM/PIRWLS/README.md

 An example to install in ubuntu all the libraries that we need is the following:

- * OPENMP is currently included with the gcc compiler, if gcc is not installed, use the following command line :
+OPENMP is currently included with the gcc compiler, if gcc is not installed, use the following command line:

     sudo apt-get install build-essential

- - ATLAS

 Running the code: